 Symptoms

 If you demonstrate any of the following symptoms, you should avoid working out until you have become properly hydrated.
 Symptoms of mild dehydration, which should still be monitored carefully, include a dry, sticky mouth, thirst, dry skin, headache, decreased urine, dizziness and constipation.
 If these symptoms are not properly treated, severe dehydration can occur.
-These symptoms include extreme thirst, little or no urination, rapid breathing, fever, extreme irritability, unconsciousness and require immediate medical attention.
+These symptoms include extreme thirst, little or no urination, rapid breathing, fever, extreme irritability and unconsciousness.

 Prevention